cockroachdb/docs/cockroach-commands.md

 toc: false
 ---

 This page lists the `cockroach` commands for configuring, starting, and managing a CockroachDB cluster.
 Click a command for supported flags and examples.
-See [global flags](#global-flags) for flags that can be set on any command.
+See [logging flags](#logging-flags) for flags that can be set on any command.

-You can run `./cockroach --help` in your shell to get similar guidance.
+You can run `./cockroach help` in your shell to get similar guidance.

 Command | Usage
 --------|----